ljm233/d3_nn_visualisation/README.md

 # d3_nn_visualisation

-A D3 project to visualis the training process of a neural network.
+A D3 project to visualise the training process of a neural network.

 To run:
 1. clone this repository.